 Availability — There is reliable access to information by authorized parties.

-The Defense Information Systems Agency (DISA) published the Department of Defense (DoD) Cloud Computing Security Requirements Guide (CC SRG) based on the guidance of the Federal Information Systems Management Act (FISMA) and the National Institute of Science and Technology (NIST) Special Publication (SP) 800-37.
+The Defense Information Systems Agency (DISA) published the Department of Defense (DoD) Cloud Computing Security Requirements Guide (CC SRG) based on the guidance of the Federal Information Systems Management Act (FISMA) and the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-37.
 The DoD CC SRG applies a FedRAMP+ concept by accepting the security work carried out during the FedRAMP process via reciprocity, then adding specific requirements and security controls that meet the special needs of the DoD.

 The DoD CC SRG defines the security characteristics for each IL: